yathAg/yatharthagarwal.net/content/articles/20250109_Colarado/index.md

 ### Into the Heart of Bryce Canyon and the Journey to Las Vegas

-After a restful night in Panguitch, we set out for our final day in the red rock wonderland—a hike into the heart of Bryce Canyon, home to its peculiar, towering hoodoos, seemingly sculpted over millennia by mythical giants.
-Here’s an intriguing fun fact: according to Native American lore, these hoodoos represent human souls punished by the trickster Coyote for their sins.
-This eerie myth added a fascinating layer to our journey.
+After a restful night in Panguitch, we set out for our final day in the red rock wonderland—a hike into the heart of Bryce Canyon, home to its peculiar, towering hoodoos, seemingly sculpted by mythical giants.
+Fun fact: according to Native American lore, these hoodoos represent human souls punished by the trickster Coyote for their sins.

 ![alt text](RT1.jpg)